gnugat/redaktilo/doc/01-tutorial.md

 class Editor
 {
     // Filesystem operations.
-    public function openFile($filename, $force = false); // Throws FileNotFoundException if the file hasn't be found public function saveFile(File $file); // Throws IOException if the file cannot be written to
+    public function open($filename, $force = false); // Throws FileNotFoundException if the file hasn't be found public function save(File $file); // Throws IOException if the file cannot be written to

     // Manipulating a line (by default the current one). public function insertAbove(Text $text, $addition, $location = null);